Ostrzeszów: World War II

 In the meantime, the Germans closed Polish schools and continued the expulsion of Poles, with the aim of Germanizing the town in accordance with the Lebensraum policy.
 Polish children from the age of 12 were deported to forced labour to Germany.
 By 1943, some 60% of the Polish population was expelled.
+Three graduates of the local high school, a graduate of the local teachers' college and a local school teacher were murdered by the Russians in the Katyn massacre in 1940.

 In 1940, a local unit of the Polish Secret Military Organization was established, which was eventually merged with the Home Army.
 Its activities included espionage of German operations, sabotage actions, preparations for an uprising, printing and distribution of Polish underground press, which was also smuggled to the Stalag XXI-A, smuggling either radios or parts to build radios to British and Norwegian POWs, assisting POWs in escaping the camp, and providing aid to the most affected local families.
 The few teachers who were not expelled organized secret Polish schooling for the remaining Polish children.
 Throughout the occupation, the Germans arrested 80 Polish resistance members and sent them to Nazi concentration camps or prisons.

 Shortly before retreating, on January 20, 1945, the Germans carried out a massacre of 14 Poles in the town, and the next day Soviet forces captured the town, which was then restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.